jsexton-cloudinary/cld-rn-uw-tests/README.md

 - `10mb.jpg`
 - `50mb.jpg`

-> Tip on GitHub: a single file ≥ 50 MB triggers a warning, and ≥ 100 MB is rejected.
-Your 50 MB file may produce a warning.
-Options below under “Sharing the test images.”
+> A single file ≥ 50 MB triggers a warning, and ≥ 100 MB is rejected.
+The 50 MB file may produce a warning but it can be safely ignored.

 ### 3) Verify Node